emissary-ingress/emissary/user-guide/monitoring.md

         emptyDir: {}
 ```

-Now, create a service and `Mapping` to expose Grafana behind Ambassador:
+Now, create a service and `Mapping` to expose Grafana behind Ambassador Edge Stack:

 ```yaml
 ---